PatchworkOS 321f6ec

 PatchworkOS is currently in a very early stage of development, and may have both known and unknown bugs.

-Additionally, the OS aims to, in spite of its experimental nature, remain approachable and educational, something that can work as a middle ground between fully educational operating systems like xv6 and production operating system like Linux.
+Finally, despite its experimental nature and scale, the project aims to remain approachable and educational, something that can work as a middle ground between fully educational operating systems like xv6 and production operating system like Linux.

 Features